narrative-environments/CourseCompendium/Environments.md

 **References**

 Kaprow, A. (2014) ‘Assemblages, environments and happenings’, in Brayshaw, T. and Witts, N. (eds) _The Twentieth-Century Performance Reader_.
-3rd edn.
+3rd ed.
 London, UK: Routledge, pp. 277–287.